-- the borrower must be an individual or trustee: - the lender must take a mortgage over EEA property; and - the property must be at least 40% occupied as a dwelling.
+• the borrower must be an individual or trustee;

+- the lender must take a first legal mortgage over UK property; and - the property must be at least 40% occupied by the borrower or his immediate family.

 The definition of a regulated mortgage contract means that many kinds of loan are caught by regulation, not just loans for house purchase.
-For example it includes a significant amount of short-term lending.
+For example it includes a significant amount of short-term first charge lending.
 This includes lending for home improvements (including some in-store credit), lending for debt consolidation, lending to finance a business, and some specific banking products such as secured overdrafts, secured credit cards, bridging loans and loans secured by all monies charges.